bluenano/CFDS/vproc/README.md

 ```

 6:  Now you should have an exe 'vidproc.out' built.
 See top of deliver/main.cpp for how to run it with the right arguments.

+One more thing: have a postgres account with password postgres